Archetypes of Angels: Beings of light, Photons and the fallen ones

 What about ‘fallen Angels’?

-Fallen Angels, in medieval theology, are angles who have rebelled and followed Lucifer (who was God’s most beloved Angel).
+Fallen Angels, in traditional medieval theology, are angles who have rebelled and followed the Lucifer (who was God’s most beloved Angel).
 There are two ways of looking at them.
 Some praise them for rebelling against a despotic Demiurge.
 But that holds only if Demiurge is seen as the Source.

 The Gnostics argue that he is not.
 He is only pretending to be the Creator and feeds on fear and the worship of frightened humans, whom he terrorises.
 In fact, in many Gnostic writings Demiurge’s mother often comes out to discipline him and say, ‘Don’t lie!! (e.g. Stop pretending that you are what you are not).
 In fact, he hardly behaves as an All-Intelligent Source to Whom the Whole Cosmos sings a song so I tend to agree with the Gnostics with this one.